-Some patients require minor oral surgical procedures, alveoloplasty, or mucosal recontouring, prior receiving a partial or complete denture, in order to ensure the maximum level of fit, form, and function.
-A denture sits on the bone ridge (alveolar ridge), so it is very important that the bone is the proper shape and size for proper adaptation.
+Some patients require minor oral surgical procedures, alveoloplasty, or mucosal recontouring, prior receiving a partial or complete denture, to ensure the maximum level of fit, form, and function.
+A denture sits on the bone ridge (alveolar ridge), so it is particularly important that the bone is the proper shape and size for proper adaptation.
 For the best fit, form, and function of a denture, the bone might need to be recontoured.
 Occasionally, excess bone (exostosis) would need to be removed prior to denture delivery.

-- Bone smoothing and reshaping (alveoloplasty)
+Bone smoothing and reshaping (alveoloplasty)

-- Removal of excess bone (exostosis)
+Removal of excess bone (exostosis)

-- Removal of excess gum tissue (gingivoplasty)
+Removal of excess gum tissue (gingivoplasty)

-- Exposure/extraction of impacted teeth
+Exposure/extraction of impacted teeth

 Our team will review your requirements during the consultation.